RichardHitier/web-mut/README.md

 ## prerequisites

+    - some XAMP environement, like easyphp on windows.
-download jquery and place it at the root of this project.
+    - download jquery and place it at the root of this project.

+## run

+uncompress here the folders (tar.gz) you get from the rectorat.

+view in your browser